Oklahoma Spine Hospital $1.1M Data Breach Settlement

 Required proof and claim information

-• Documented losses claims require supporting documentation such as bank or credit card statements, receipts, invoices or other third-party records to show your out-of-pocket expenses and monetary losses due to identity theft or fraud.
+• To submit a documented loss claim, class members must provide supporting documentation, such as bank or credit card statements, receipts, invoices or other third-party records to show their out-of-pocket expenses and monetary losses due to identity theft or fraud.

 Payout options